 I am also a Certified Horse Behaviour Consultant member of the International Association of Animal Behaviour Consultants and Secretary of the Equine Behaviour and Training Association.
 I am a graduate member of the British Psychological Society and an academic member of the International Society for Equitation Science, I also hold membership of the British Veterinary Behaviour Association, the Association for the Study of Animal Behaviour, the UK Centre for Animal Law and the UK Register of Expert Witnesses.

-My intention as a behavioural consultant is to help both horse and owner to cope with the challenge of equine domestication: the domesticated horse is the same animal that ran wild over plains and steppe; domestication came very late in its history.
+My intention as a behaviour consultant is to help horses, dogs and their owners to cope with the challenges of multi-species living: the domesticated horse is the same animal that ran wild over plains and steppe; domestication came very late in its history.
 Sometimes the mismatch between what we expect of our horses, and what they need for physical and psychological health, can be overwhelming, and behavioural problems often follow.

 I aim to help owners understand and resolve the difficulties their animals are experiencing, and to do this in a way that is psychologically sound and follows the principles of learning theory and ethology.

 As well as working with horses and dogs in the UK, I travel to Turkey and the Middle East to research equine and canine welfare and to work with horse and dog owners there.
 Thankfully, a lot of my work, for both species, is able to be conducted online so I am able to help owners and their animals from all over the world.

 If you feel as though you are struggling with your horse or dog and do not feel as though you have any more options, or even just wish to negate behavioural issues before they begin, please do not hesitate to get in touch.
 Once we’re in touch, I will tailor make a program in order to aid you in your quest for a happy horse and a happy life.

 I look forward to hearing from you!